pareshsutariya/adhiveshan-grading-ui/_requirements.md

 - [x] API: Implement an endpoint to return list of proctors skills
 - [x] UI: Design UI to display tabs according to the procotr's skills

-- [ ] API: Implement an endpoint to search candidate for the given BAPS ID and Skill name
+- [ ] API: Implement an endpoint to search candidate for the given BAPS ID/SkillCategory/Center
-- [ ] UI: Design UI to Search Candidate for BAPS ID and Skill Name
+- [x] UI: Design UI to Search Candidate for BAPS ID and Skill Name

 - [ ] API: Implement an endpoint to return skill topics for the give skill
 - [ ] UI: Design UI to display list of topics for the givek skill